 The lecture series Advances in corporate governance: comparative perspectives is organized as part of the 2017 Michael Endres Prize, which was awarded to Theodor Baums, Professor for Civil, Trade and Business Law at the Goethe University in Frankfurt am Main, for his outstanding contributions to corporate governance research.

 Words of welcome

-Helmut K. Anheier is President of the Hertie School of Governance and Professor of Sociology.
+Helmut K. Anheier is President of the Hertie School and Professor of Sociology.

 Kate Gilmore is the United Nations Deputy High Commissioner for Human Rights.
 She brings to the position diverse and longstanding experience in strategic leadership and human rights advocacy with the United Nations, government and non-government organisations.
 Prior to joining OHCHR, Ms. Gilmore was Assistant Secretary General and Deputy Executive Director for Programmes with the United Nations Population Fund (UNFPA).

 Franz Baumann, a Visiting Research Professor at New York University, is a Member of the Board of Trustees and Senior Fellow, Hertie School and a German former United Nations official for over thirty years.
 His last assignment was Assistant Secretary-General and Special Adviser on Environment and Peace Operations at the United Nations Secretariat in New York.

 Thomas Biersteker is Gasteyger Professor of International Security and Director for Policy Research at the Graduate Institute, Geneva.
 He previously directed the Graduate Institute's Programme for the Study of International Governance (recently renamed The Global Governance Centre), the Watson Institute for International Studies at Brown University and has also taught at Yale University and the University of Southern California.